Mareaucanard/GLaDOS-epitech-2026/README.md

 ### This project is part of the 3rd year epitech bachelor's curriculum.

-### The project aims to create a LISP language interpreter in the haskell coding language.
+### The project aims to create a coding language and a virtual machine to execute it's compiled programs.
 <!-- Have more vertical space here for readability -->

 # Build guide: